Overview

 Provide a unified and simple starting point before advance customizations

-Pivot
+Original Pivot

 My Original Plan: Design HYSA Onboarding with Auto-savings

-Problem: all 6 research participants have a HYSA account and I realized I was solving the wrong problem.
+Problem: all 6 research participants have a HYSA account, and I realized I was solving the wrong problem.

 My Rationale behind this Idea: